A century after debut, UK music store HMV makes Oxford Street return

 Its resurgence has mirrored that of the vinyl market.
 HMV says its vinyl sales are significantly ahead of UK annual market growth of 18%, and account for half its physical music sales.

-"We feel pretty confident that we're going to still see growth in vinyl for the foreseeable future," said Putman.
+"Vinyl has pulled in a lot of a younger demographic," said Putman, adding he expects growth to continue.

-Councillor Geoff Barraclough of Westminster City Council, which oversees Oxford Street, said the HMV store represented what they wanted to do on Oxford Street: "an experience beyond traditional retail".
+Councillor Geoff Barraclough of Westminster City Council, which oversees Oxford Street, said the HMV store represented what they wanted to offer in the area: "an experience beyond traditional retail".

 (Reporting by James Davey; Editing by Jan Harvey)